 - Quick access to funds.
 You benefit from getting a quick turnaround time on your loan.
 Some short-term loan brands offer a sixty-minute turnaround (of course, conditions do apply).

 - Borrow only the amount you need.
 If you just need a small amount of cash, then you don’t need to be in thousands of dollars of debt.
 Borrowing under $1,000 may be more financially feasible.

 - Set repayment periods.
 When you use a small loan, your repayment period typically falls on your next payday.
 If you can stick to a budget, you can make the repayments on time.

 - Higher fees.
 Because lenders offer small personal loans over a shorter period, the cost is often higher to protect the lender in the event of default or late payment.

 - Limited range of lenders.
 Depending on your credit history and income, you may have a limited selection of credit options.
-It’s always important to compare your choices before applying.
+It’s always essential to compare your choices before applying.

 How you can apply for a small personal loan online

 Compare your small personal loan options using the comparison table above.
 Once you have found a loan you want to apply for, click the “Go to site” button, which securely takes you through to the lender’s website.
 You can then fill out an online application form and provide personal and financial details.
 Some lenders offer instant approval and may deposit the loan amount in your account within 24 hours.

 To be eligible for a personal loan, you usually need to be over the age of 18 and a New Zealand citizen or permanent resident.